Frequently Asked Questions

 A: For long-term storage, the virus should be kept at -80 °C. At -80 °C, the virus could be stable for 6 months to a year.
 Multiple freeze-thaw cycles should be avoided to prevent deterioration of lentiviruses.

-Q. Does freeze-thaw cycle infect the titer of lentiviruses?
+Q: Does the freeze-thaw cycle infect the titer of lentiviruses?

 A: Yes, multiple freeze-thaw cycles may reduce the functional titer of the virus stock by up to 2-4 folds.
-However, first one freeze-thaw cycle does not lower the lentiviral titer, usually.
-Cellomics Technology recommends our customer not to use lentivirus that has gone through more than two freeze-thaw cycles for titer reason.
+However, the first freeze-thaw cycle does not usually lower the lentiviral titer.
+Cellomics Technology recommends our customers not to use lentivirus that has gone through more than two freeze-thaw cycles for titer reasons.

-Q. What is the capacity of lentiviral vector as an expression system?
+Q: What is the capacity of a lentiviral vector as an expression system?

 A: The cloning capacity for the transgene is approximately 3-4 kb for most vector formats.